Phoenix STS Logo

 Drafting

-We prepare your bespoke safety statement, incorporating hazard identification, risk assessment summaries, control measures, roles, responsibilities, and emergency procedures.
+We prepare your bespoke safety statement.
+It includes hazard identification, risk assessment summaries, control measures, responsibilities and emergency procedures.

 Review and Approval